Frank S. Matsura

 Some of Matsura's work features a distinctly zany streak, particularly in costume photographs featuring local residents, or a photograph in which the Okanogan baseball team, Sam's Colts, imagine and dress themselves as old men.
 Matsura also had a pioneering spirit, participating in and photographing the clearing of the first 26-mile auto trail between Okanogan to Condon Ferry, cutting forty miles off the transit from Okanogan to Spokane.

 Matsura maintained close relations with many prominent local families and photographed them often.
 The Dillaboughs, Nelsons, Browns, Schallers and Gards appear in many of his most inventive and comical photos.
 His subjects were captured at birthday parties, town events, school graduations and in formal studio portraits.
 His landscape images capture the end of the pioneer era, and his portraits of Native Americans remain some of the finest captured during the era.

-Matsura candidly disclosed that he suffered from tuberculosis, but Okanogan was profoundly shocked when he died suddenly on June 16, 1913 at the age of only 39.
+Matsura candidly disclosed that he suffered from tuberculosis, but Okanogan was profoundly shocked when he died suddenly on June 16, 1913, at the age of only 39.
 Matsura was a respected and beloved figure in this frontier region that he documented with his camera.
 His funeral attracted more than three hundred Native American and pioneer mourners.
 A newspaper article which appeared in the June 20, 1913 edition of the Okanogan Independent states in part:

 Matsura was buried in Okanogan and much of his work went to a close friend, Judge William Compton Brown.
 Brown ultimately donated it to the Washington State University archives, which has catalogued the images and placed a valuable collection on the internet.
 Several heavy boxes of Matsura's original glass negatives were discovered in Brown's garage after his death in 1963 and these were donated to the Okanogan County Historical Society by Eva Wilson, Brown's longtime caregiver, at the suggestion of Joseph Wicks, who had succeeded Brown as the Superior Court Judge of Okanogan County.

-In 1984 TV Asahi in Japan aired a two-hour docudrama starring Morio Kazama as Matsura.
+In 1984, TV Asahi in Japan aired a two-hour docudrama starring Morio Kazama as Matsura.
 Collections and exhibits of Matsura's work have also been published in Japan.

+In 2002, Matsura was mentioned in the last page of "Ten no Taka" ("Sky Hawk") as a photographer of indigenous peoples of the United States.

+In 2024, the Northwest Museum of Arts and Culture exhibited Matsura's work in the "Frank S. Matsura: Portraits from the borderland" exhibition.